ycherkes/AddClassFromClipboard/README.md

 ## Overview

-The **Add Class From Clipboard** Visual Studio extension enables developers to quickly create a new C# class (interface or enum) file from the text content in their clipboard..
+The **Add Class From Clipboard** Visual Studio extension enables developers to quickly create a new C# class (interface or enum) file from the text content in the clipboard..

 ---